 Three great lifestyle choices for seniors and family caregivers

 Research continues to confirm that physical activity is the top factor for healthy aging.
+It is never too late to start!
 A startling University of California San Diego study showed that spending most of the day sitting harms the heart—even for people who exercise regularly.
 Resolve to be more active, even in small ways.
 Exercise doesn’t have to be in one solid block; fifteen minutes here and there can be just as beneficial.

 For seniors: Geriatrics researchers tell us that even frail seniors can benefit from increased activity.
 Talk to the healthcare provider about an exercise program that is appropriate for your health condition.
 Look into senior fitness classes, or perhaps a set of home exercises that includes aerobic, flexibility and strengthening activities.

 For family caregivers: Busy family caregivers find that exercise drops to the bottom of their to-do list—or off the list entirely.
 But these people who do so much for their loved ones should remember that inactivity raises the risk of heart disease, cancer and even Alzheimer’s disease.
 Exercise is a top way to overcome stress and improve overall health.
+Exercise can help relieve mental and emotional stressors.
 If you are having trouble scheduling a workout, it might be time to ask other family members and friends to help.